Tiger Woods: Relationships and children

+Marriage to Elin Nordegren

 In November 2003, Woods became engaged to Elin Nordegren, a Swedish former model and daughter of former minister of migration Barbro Holmberg and radio journalist Thomas Nordegren.
-They were introduced during The Open Championship in 2001 by Swedish golfer Jesper Parnevik, who had employed her as an au pair.
-They married on October 5, 2004, at the Sandy Lane resort in Barbados, and lived at Isleworth, a community in Windermere, a suburb of Orlando, Florida.
-In 2006, they purchased a $39-million estate in Jupiter Island, Florida, and began constructing a 10,000-square-foot home; Woods moved there in 2010 following the couple's divorce.
+The two had been introduced during The Open Championship in 2001 by Swedish golfer Jesper Parnevik, who had employed her as an au pair.
+They married on October 5, 2004, at the Sandy Lane resort in Barbados, and lived in Isleworth, a community in Windermere, a suburb of Orlando, Florida.
+In 2006, they purchased a $39-million estate on Jupiter Island, Florida, and began constructing a 10,000-square-foot home; Woods moved there in 2010 following the couple's divorce.

-Woods and Nordegren's first child was a daughter born in 2007, whom they named Sam Alexis Woods.
-Woods chose the name because his own father had always called him Sam.
+Woods and Nordegren's first child, daughter Sam Alexis Woods, was born in 2007.
+Woods chose the name because his father had always called him "Sam."
 Their son, Charlie Axel Woods, was born in 2009.

 Infidelity scandal and fallout

-In November 2009, the National Enquirer published a story claiming that Woods had an extramarital affair with New York City nightclub manager Rachel Uchitel, who denied the claim.
-Two days later, around 2:30 a.m. on November 27, Woods was driving from his Florida mansion in his Cadillac Escalade SUV when he collided with a fire hydrant, a tree, and several hedges near his home.
-He was treated for minor facial lacerations and received a ticket for careless driving.
-Following intense media speculation about the cause of the crash, Woods released a statement on his website and took sole responsibility for the crash, calling it a "private matter" and crediting his wife for helping him from the car.
-On November 30, Woods announced that he would not be appearing at his own charity golf tournament (the Chevron World Challenge) or any other tournaments in 2009 because of his injuries.
+In November 2009, the National Enquirer published a story alleging that Woods had an extramarital affair with New York City nightclub manager Rachel Uchitel, who denied the claim.
+Two days later, around 2:30 a.m. on November 27, Woods crashed his Cadillac Escalade into a fire hydrant, a tree, and several hedges near his Florida home.
+He was treated for minor facial lacerations and received a citation for careless driving.
+Amid widespread media speculation about the cause of the crash, Woods released a statement taking sole responsibility, calling it a "private matter" and crediting his wife for helping him from the vehicle.
+On November 30, he announced that he would not appear at his own charity event, the Chevron World Challenge, or any other tournaments in 2009 because of his injuries.

-On December 2, following Us Weekly magazine's previous day reporting of a purported mistress and subsequent release of a voicemail message allegedly left by Woods for the woman, Woods released a further statement.
-He admitted transgressions and apologized to "all of those who have supported [him] over the years", while reiterating his and his family's right to privacy.
-Over the next few days, more than a dozen women claimed in various media outlets to have had affairs with Woods.
-On December 11, he released a third statement admitting to infidelity and he apologized again.
-He also announced that he would be taking "an indefinite break from professional golf."
+On December 2, after Us Weekly reported on another alleged affair and released a voicemail purportedly left by Woods, he issued a second statement acknowledging "transgressions" and apologizing to "all of those who have supported [him] over the years," while reiterating his family's right to privacy.
+Over the following days, more than a dozen women claimed in various media outlets to have had affairs with Woods.
+On December 11, he released a third statement admitting to infidelity and announced that he would take "an indefinite break from professional golf."